jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 will say, “Will you have a look?” will look, and will see him in the pit of
 Hell.
-56. He will say, “By Allah, you almost ruined me.
+56. He will say, “By Enki, you almost ruined me.
 57. Were it not for the grace of my Lord, I would have been among the arraigned.”